Frozen Feature Augmentation for Few-Shot Image Classification: Detailed Experimental Setup

-In the WebLI setup, we use a pretrained vision-language model from Zhai \etal \cite{Zhai2023}.
-The model consists of an L/16 ViT, later used in our experiments for few-shot transfer learning, and an L-sized transformer \cite{Vaswani2017a} for text embeddings.
-Similar to the JFT-3B training setup, the Adafactor optimizer is used with first momentum (in half-precision) and $\beta_1=0.9$, disabled weight norm-based learning rate scaling, and limitation of the second momentum decay to $\beta_2=0.999$.
-Further, weight decay is applied with 0.0001 and the learning rate is adapted by a reciprocal square-root schedule with a linear warm-up phase of 50,000 steps and a linear cool-down phase of 50,000 steps.
-The starting learning rate is set to 0.001.
-The images are resized to $256\!\times\!256$ while the text is tokenized into 64 tokens by SentencePiece \cite{Kudo2018} trained on the English C4 dataset \cite{Raffel2020} using a vocabulary size of 32,000.
-The training is limited to 40 billion examples and a batch size of 32,768 is used.
+In the WebLI setup, we take an L/16 model from \cite{Zhai2023}.
+In particular, we use \todo{[ADD DETAILS]}.

-\textbf{Few-shot transfer learning}: We first process each few-shot dataset through a pretrained model and store the extracted features (\cf \cref{fig:framework_overview}).
+\textbf{Few-shot learning}: We first cache each few-shot dataset by processing each of them through a pretrained model and store the extracted features (\cf \cref{fig:framework_overview}).
 We resize each image to $224\!\times\!224$ before feeding it to the model.

 We follow up with a training where we mostly use transfer learning settings from Steiner \etal \cite{Steiner2022}.
 We use a sigmoid cross-entropy loss.
 This might be non-intuitive given that all of our few-shot datasets are not multi-labeled.
 However, we didn't really observe any performance drops compared to using the more common softmax cross-entropy loss, so we stick to the sigmoid cross-entropy loss.
 We use stochastic gradient descent with momentum of 0.9.
-Similar to the pretraining setup, we also store internal optimizer states in half-precision.
-Except for the experiment series in \cref{sec:more_architectures,ssec:transfer_datasets}, we do not apply any weight decay.
+Similar to the pretraining setup, we also store the internal state in half-precision.
+We do not apply any weight decay.
 The learning rate is adapted following a cosine schedule with a linear warm-up phase of 500 steps.
 In addition, we stabilize training by using a global norm clipping of 1.0.
 Further, we sweep across batch size, learning rate and number of steps yielding 100 combinations (\cf \cref{sec:training_details}) for each shot.